Hardware Security Module (HSM)

 Generating credit card numbers and automated digital signing of emails and PDF documents (for example invoices or insurance policies) can be named as examples of how an HSM can be applied.
 HSM's are always linked to an application, either as a stand-alone unit to a network, or an integrated part of a server.

 A wide range of HSM's exists, each with a different set of properties, causing a rather large price range for different HSM units.
-Xolphin offers PDF Signing certificates for large volumes (from 2,000 signatures annually) on SafeNet HSM's.
-SafeNet offers both models using a PCI card for an attractive price and a model connected to Ethernet, which is more user friendly.
+Xolphin offers PDF Signing certificates for large volumes (from 2,000 signatures annually) on SafeNet or Utimaco HSM's.
+Both offer models using a PCI card for an attractive price and a model connected to Ethernet, which is more user friendly.
 Both models offer a safe environment for high speed signing and both meet Adobe's requirements for storage of PDF Signing Certificates according to the Adobe AATL program.

 Order an HSM certificate